Felisha Carénage

 Heteronormativity - the assumption that heterosexuality is the only sexual orientation

-Love-making - consensual sexual activity
+Love-making - consensual erotic contact

-In the realm of historical / 'regency' romance, all of these themes are necessarily warped; their intractability from the genre is symbolised in the novels' typical commissioned cover artwork.
 This cabinet's 'cover-painting' excludes the tropes of an embracing couple (the woman suppliant, the man brutally impassive) and castles or great houses (implying that true romance is reserved for those wielding fealty, wealth; colonial power), focusing, instead, on the blossoming and dispersion of delicate flowers (priceless virtue; virginity).